Ren and I have gone on many adventures together, but one thing we’ve never done is ride a rollercoaster.

 It sounds more fun than it actually is.
 Pretty much everything you pass is a target and none of them move, so you just wind up shooting at anything and everything you pass.
 On top of that, the carriage doesn’t spin so whoever’s sitting at the front has a huge advantage over the others.
 Boo!
 We got bored after the first minute.

 My favorite part about today’s trip to Everland?
 The delicious Korean food.
 We had lunch at Snack Buster, one of the many many eateries at the park, where I had this tasty bowl of fish cakes…

 …while Ren got the Korean fried chicken with French fries and tteokbokki.
 Yummers.
 They weren’t as expensive as I thought they would be either.

 Christmas Parade at Carnival Square

-I believe there are two parades (2:30PM & 8:30PM) and a fireworks display (9:30PM) everyday at Everland, regardless of the season.
-We were lucky to catch this one while enjoying a cup of hot chocolate at a restaurant near Carnival Square.
+But regardless of the season, I believe there are two parades (2:30PM & 8:30PM) and a fireworks display (9:30PM) everyday at Everland.
+We were lucky to catch this Christmas parade while enjoying a cup of hot chocolate at a restaurant near Carnival Square.

 The parade was more fun than I thought it would be.
 It lasted a good thirty minutes or so.